adamwasiak/blacksmith-art/README.md

 ## Website design
 The website consists of 3 pages, homepage, my work (gallery) and contact form page.
 Each of the pages contains links to the remaining 2 pages of the website, through the navigation links placed in the top right corner of the screen.

--**Concept**- the key concept was to create a simple, eye pleasing website, with a well-balanced contrasts and color.
+-**Concept** the key concept was to create a simple, eye pleasing website, with a well-balanced contrasts and color.

 -**Colors** and background- the colors are primarily grey and light grey in terms of fonts and background.

-Typography – I have selected font “Dancing Script” with sans-serif as a fall-back font for logo and welcome message on the website.
+-**Typography** – I have selected font “Dancing Script” with sans-serif as a fall-back font for logo and welcome message on the website.
 The specific font of “Dancing Script” was sourced from Google Fonts library.

 ## Features
 ### Home Page